cathxrsis/cathxrsis.github.io/_drafts/openthinktank.md

 Think Thanks.
 What are they?
 These institutions

 Some Think Tanks provide an invaluable service to policy and industry.
 For example, RUSI, a defence and foreign policy think tank, provides research into the future of warfare allowing the government and defense firms to

+Unfortunately many Think Tanks are run and backed by large corporate entities, this means that some of our most influential policy makers are in the pockets of the rich.